denham-ed/adventure_capital/README.md

 ### Game Player
 As a user, I want to experience an enjoyable, easy-to-learn game which will improve my lateral thinking and knowledge of the world's capitals.

-The game should be completeable on early attempts but should offer a scalable challenge that will keep me returning.
+The game should be able to be completed successfully on early attempts but should offer a scalable challenge that will keep me returning.
 I want the game to keep track of previous attempts so I can challenge myself and other players.

 Any prompts or displayed information should be concise and unambiguous.